 In March 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-09, "Improvements to Employee Share-Based Payment Accounting" (Topic 718).
 We adopted the standard in the first quarter of fiscal year 2017.
 With this adoption, excess tax benefits related to stock-based compensation expense are reflected in our condensed consolidated statement of operations as a component of the provision for income taxes instead of additional paid-in capital in our condensed consolidated balance sheet.
-For the three months ended March 31, 2017, we recognized excess tax benefits of \$21.3 million in our provision for income taxes.
+During the six months ended June 30, 2017, we recognized excess tax benefits of \$22.4 million in our provision for income taxes.
 Excess tax benefits from share-based payment arrangements are classified as an operating activity in our condensed consolidated statement of cash flows in the same manner as other cash flows related to income taxes.
 We have elected to apply the standard on a prospective basis.
 In addition, we elected to continue to estimate expected forfeitures rather than as they occur to determine the amount of compensation cost to be recognized in each period.

 In October 2016, the FASB issued ASU 2016-16, "Intra-Entity Transfers of Assets Other Than Inventory," (Topic 740) which requires entities to recognize the income tax consequences of an intra-entity transfer of an asset other than inventory when the transfer occurs.
 We early adopted the standard in the first quarter of fiscal year 2017 by applying the modified retrospective approach.
-For the three months ended March 31, 2017, we recognized a \$1.3 million decrease to retained earnings as a cumulative-effect adjustment.
+During the first quarter of fiscal year 2017, we recognized a \$1.3 million decrease to retained earnings as a cumulative-effect adjustment.